-Introductory course in creative writing focusing on poetry and fiction.
-Includes strategies for writing both poetry and fiction, and the development of critical standards for judging literature.
-This non-transfer course is taught simultaneously with ENGL 232, a transfer-level course.
-Assignments differ for the two courses although students participate in the same lectures Associate Degree Applicable
+This is an introductory course in creative writing focusing on poetry and fiction.
+It includes strategies for writing both poetry and fiction, and the development of critical standards for judging literature.

-CHILDREN'S LITERATURE 3 UNITS PREREQUISITE: None.
+CHILDREN'S LITERATURE 3 UNITS PREREQUISITE: ENGL 914 or eligibility for ENGL 015 as determined by SBVC assessment process.

-Survey of literature written for children with emphasis on values common to all significant literature.
+This survey course focuses on literature written for children with an emphasis on values common to all significant literature.
 This non-transfer course is taught simultaneously with ENGL 155, a transfer-level course.
 Assignments differ for the two courses although students participate in the same lectures.